pierina27/cloned-cordova-plugin-mc/README.md

 - Google Repository version 22 or greater

 For Android >5.0 status bar icon, you must to add a transparent with solid color icon with name 'mc_plugin_stat_icon.png' in the 'res' folder, in the same way you add the application icons.
+If you do not set this resource, then the SDK will use the default icon for your app which may not meet the standards for Android 5.0.

 #### Cordova-iOS 4+ known issue